SAFE: Machine Unlearning With Shard Graphs: Analysis of the Shard Graph

 \section{Analysis of the Shard Graph}

 In Section \ref{sec:safe}, we theoretically analyze the expected forgetting costs of \name for different shard graph topologies.
 To understand the effect of different topologies, we consider a graph with a determined connectivity level, defined by assigning each node in $V$ $d$ outbound edges.
 When presenting \name, we concluded that when using a disjoint clique structure for the Shard Graph the expected cost to forget a sample $x$ (i.e. the number of samples required for re-training) is $\mathbb{E}|M_x| = d \cdot |S|$.
 We note this is the optimal case and if the degree $d$ connectivity is applied uniformly at random, $\mathbb{E}|M_x|$ is in fact an order of magnitude larger $\mathbb{E}|M_x| \sim d^2 \cdot |S|$.
-In the main body we presented a closed-form expression for $\mathbb{E}|M_x|$ but discovered a flaw in our derivation of the exact formula.
-Crucially however, the conclusion of our claim that $\mathbb{E}|M_x| \sim d^2 \cdot |S|$ does not change (only the exact expression is inaccurate), and thus \name is indeed optimal due to the fact that $\mathbb{E}|M_x| = d \cdot |S|$.
 Below we present a formal statement and proof that $\mathbb{E}|M_x| \sim d^2 \cdot |S|$ for a graph with random connectivity.

 \begin{theorem} Suppose we have a set of nodes $V = \{S_1, \ldots, S_n\}$ where each $S_i$ is a source of data and $S_i \cap S_j = \emptyset$ for $i \neq j$.
 Furthermore assume that all the sources are of the same size, i.e. $|S_1| = |S_2| = \cdots = |S_n|$.
 Suppose each node is assigned $d$ outbound edges independently and uniformly (in addition to the default self-connection).
 Furthermore assume that $d^2 \leq C |V|^{1/2}$ for some $C > 0$.
 Then the expected number of samples $|M_x|$ needed for retraining upon a forget request for a sample $x$ is